Skip to Content

 If that occurs, it could lead to possible turnovers and subsequent transition offense scoring options for the team that initially executed the full court pressure.

-What are the general aspects of pressure defense in the half court
+General aspects of pressure defense in the half court

 Implement extended pressure near the half court line